 We conduct an annual Society wide survey for all colleagues to feedback their views on a wide range of areas.
-Following the decision by Financial Services Culture Board (FSCB) to close, we partnered with Best Companies for the first time in 2023 to facilitate our annual colleague survey.
-We are pleased to report that we achieved a 1-star accreditation rating (Very Good to Work For).
-Whilst the survey is not directly comparable to the previous FSCB survey, we consider the results as evidence of continued positive progress towards our vision to be a great place to work.
+Following the decision by Financial Services Culture Board (FSCB) to close, we partnered with Best Companies for the second time in 2024 to facilitate our annual colleague survey.
+We are pleased to report that we achieved a 1-star accreditation rating (Very Good to Work For) and improved our overall score compared to last year.
+We are very pleased and consider the results as evidence of continued positive progress towards our vision to be a great place to work.
 We scored particularly well in the areas of fair deal and wellbeing.
-The survey will be repeated in 2024 and appropriate actions identified following consideration of the results by the Board, Leadership Team, and Senior Management Group.